goostengine/goost-docs/classes/class_polynode2d.rst

 Draws polygons and polylines antialiased.

-**Note:** this property doesn't work reliably in Godot 3.2 to draw polygons, but works fine for drawing polylines.
+**Note:** anti-aliasing may not work reliably in Godot 3.2, especially on GLES3 backend.
+This property will be removed in the future version of Godot.

 ----